Schedule Health Assessment

 Testing Your Schedule

 What test or evaluation work should you do besides running a schedule health assessment report?
-The Schedule health report helps you collect and summarize various indicators and items of information concerning your schedule.
+Safran's Schedule Health Report helps you collect and summarize various indicators and items of information concerning your schedule.
 In addition, you should carefully examine your schedule using Safran reports such as the Barchart Editor, The Histogram/S-Curve reports, and the Performance charts.
 The Barchart Editor should be used to check the critical path—the longest duration path through the sequenced list of activities.

 You can use the Safran Project histograms to evaluate manpower requirements for the total project by phase, area, section, block, floor, or any group or sub-group of interest.
 You can use S-curves and spread curves to evaluate planned productivity.
 Spread curves can be used to assess a project's phasing or evaluate, for example, the planned productivity by trade in different modules, sections, floors, and more.
 Use the Safran reporting facility to ensure all WBS have resources, work, or costs assigned to them.